webbod/AccountManager/AccountManager.Data/README.md

 ﻿# Data services
-This is where most of the complexity in the solution sits.
+This is a *legacy* project - most of the code is in AccountManager.SqlDataStore